davidquarel/raycaster/README.md

 * Learn how to and then implement texture mapping. ~~Grey walls are boring~~ Stripey walls are less boring.
 * ~~Add the ability for the minimap to draw the rays that have been cast~~ DONE
+* Add collisions with walls
+* Add something for the player to interact with (items, monsters)